TheAypisamFpv/NeuralNetworkVisualisation/README.md

 "[min1, max1]", "[value1, value2, value3]", "[min3, max3]", ...
 ```

+### ⚠️ Features should be in the same order as when the model was trained. ⚠️

+Example available in `model example\` folder.

-### For numerical features:
+### __For numerical features__:

 - Use the format `"[min, max]"` to specify the range of possible values.

-### For categorical features:
+### __For categorical features__:

-- Use the format `"[value1, value2, value3]"` to specify the possible values (they will be interpreted from left to right in the range [0, 1]).
+- Use the format `"[value1, value2, value3]"` to specify the possible values, they will be interpreted from left to right in the range [0, 1].

     Here, `value1` will be mapped to 0, `value2` to 0.5, and `value3` to 1.

-__Make Sure to use the correct feature names and values in the mapping file.__

 <br>

-## __Feature Importance__ (Optional)
+## Feature Importance (Optional)

 The feature importance file should contain the importance values for each feature in the model.
 It's only used to adjust the size of the input neurons in the visualization.

 The format of the file should be as follows: